truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 {{< trueimage src="/images/SCALE/Dashboard/DashboardInConfigMode.png" alt="Dashboard in Configuration Mode" id="Dashboard in Configuration Mode" >}}

-## Introducing SCALE Navigation Options
+## Introducing TrueNAS Navigation Options

 The top row (toolbar) has links to outside resources and buttons to control the system.
 The left-hand panel lists the main feature and functional areas and lets users navigate to the various TrueNAS configuration screens.